ViniciusTroyack/s_js-katas-4/README.md

 3. Your repository should be named 'katas4'
 3. Each function must be named `kata1()`, `kata2()`, and so on.
 4. Your file must be named `katas4.js`

+# Optional Bonus (6 pts) #
+21. Write a function that finds and returns the index of 'only' in 'bestThing'.
+Remember to also append the results to the page.
+22. Write a function that finds and returns the index of the last word in 'bestThing'.
+Remember to also append the results to the page.
+23. Write a function that finds and returns an array of all cities from 'gotCitiesCSV' that use double vowels ('aa', 'ee', etc.).
+Remember to also append the results to the page.
+24. Write a function that finds and returns an array with all cities from 'lotrCitiesArray' that end with 'or'.
+Remember to also append the results to the page.
+25. Write a function that finds and returns an array with all the words in 'bestThing' that start with a 'b'.
+Remember to also append the results to the page.
+26. Write a function that returns 'Yes' or 'No' if 'lotrCitiesArray' includes 'Mirkwood'.
+Remember to also append the results to the page.
+27. Write a function that returns 'Yes' or 'No' if 'lotrCitiesArray' includes 'Hollywood'.
+Remember to also append the results to the page.
+28. Write a function that returns the index of 'Mirkwood' in 'lotrCitiesArray'.
+Remember to also append the results to the page.
+29. Write a function that finds and returns the first city in 'lotrCitiesArray' that has more than one word.
+Remember to also append the results to the page.
+30. Write a function that reverses the order of 'lotrCitiesArray' and returns the new array.
+Remember to also append the results to the page.
+31. Write a function that sorts 'lotrCitiesArray' alphabetically and returns the new array.
+Remember to also append the results to the page.
+32. Write a function that sorts 'lotrCitiesArray' by the number of characters in each city (i.e., shortest city names go first) and return the new array.
+Remember to also append the results to the page.

 ### Submission ###